ARM-software/CMSIS-DSP/Testing/README.md

 cycle measurements.
 This overhead is then removed when doing the measurement.

 #### IO
 According to R12 and R15, tests do not know how to access patterns.
-It is a responsiblity implemented with the IO, Pattern and PatternMgr.
+It is a responsibility implemented with the IO, Pattern and PatternMgr.

 IO is about loading patterns and dumping output.
 It is not about IO in general.
 We provide 2 IO implementations : Semihosting and FPGA.